Carman-Ainsworth Community Schools: Carman-Ainsworth Community Schools

 The Carman School District was renamed in 1986 to Carman-Ainsworth Community Schools to indicate the community approach and the dual K-12 zones covered by the high schools.
 The student population slid due to the withdrawal of the automotive industry to near 5,000 students in the mid-1980s.
 As a result, three middle schools were closed and sold.
 Ainsworth High School became the middle school as Carman-Ainsworth Middle School and Carman High School was renamed Carman-Ainsworth High School.

 In 2007, Carman Park Elementary was shut down with its four and fifth grade students moved to Rankin.
 Also, in September of that year an alternative career focused high school, Carman Park-Baker Career Academy, was opened together with Bendle Public Schools and Baker College in a renovated Carman Park school building.

 In 2012, Woodland Elementary was shut down with its students moved to either Dillon or Rankin depending on their grade level.
-In the 2012–2013 school year, Atlantis Alternative High school stood in the place of Woodland.
-Atlantis is a Carman-Ainsworth/Bendle Program.
+In the 2012–2013 school year, Atlantis Alternative High school moved to the Woodland Elementary building.
+Atlantis is a Carman-Ainsworth/Bendle Public Schools program.

 Launched from the "Carman Talk" Facebook group, a series of fundraisers were held in September 2014 to launch Carman Cougar Education Foundation to provide a scholarship and assisting "economically disadvantaged children".